ncatlab/nlab-content/pages/5022.md

 The terminology often used refers to $W$ as the set of possible worlds.
 Its elements are sometimes called _worlds_, sometimes _states_, sometimes _points_, depending on the context and the whim of the writer.

 ## Models in Modal Logics ##
 To give the standard (geometric) semantics of modal logics one needs the models.

+###Models in Monomodal Logics###

 Again we look at the basic model language.

 +--{: .un_defn}
 ######Definition ######